Yufang-Liu/insect-classification/README.md

     └── 20190724
         ├── label.txt
         └── sound
+            ├── ...
 </pre>

 For serving the incremental training, the `all_data` directory contains subdirectories (e.g., `20190722`, `20190724`),
 each subdirectory is a batch of data (e.g., collected every one or two days).
-- `sound` contains sould files
+- `sound` contains sould files (with format wav/mp3/m4a)
-- `label.txt` are annotations of the training data in column format
+- `label.txt` contains annotations in column format
-  + Each row is an anotation which has two columns separated by a `\t`.
+  + Each row is annotation which has two columns separated by a `\t`.
-  + The first column is the name of audio file in `sound` folder.
+  + The first column is the name of an audio file in `sound` folder.
-  + The second column is the label of audio file.
+  + The second column is the label of the audio file.

-# Train
+# Training
 To train a model,
 ```bash
 ./train demo v1
 ```
-If it sucesses, you will see the following information and the training process is started.
+where arguments `demo` is the workspace above and `v1` is the prefix of the output model (e.g., versions) If it sucesses, we will see the following information and the training process is started.
 ```
 Building adam optimizer...
 Building training data iterator...